This year, I have not been blogging as much as I had expected to. Here’s the background.

 Of course, it’s a good idea to complete current projects before starting new ones.
 (Cal Newport takes it further: “top performers seem to obsess about finishing things.”)
 And it’s easier to only have one major cognitively intense project at a time.
 One reads a lot about the importance of focusing these days.
 It is well known that Steve Jobs called for hyper-focus, which served Apple well.
 Jony Ive talked recently about how “Steve Jobs taught him to say no, especially when it hurts to do it”.
 Of course, there is lots to be said for paring down one’s projects to a minimum.
 However, there is also something to be said for having multiple projects on the go.
-In one of his books, Marvin Minsky explains why pursuing multiple tough, ambitious projects is important for academics in particular — it helps one deal them deal with the high risk of failure in any one project.
+In one of his books, Marvin Minsky explains why pursuing multiple tough, ambitious projects is important for academics in particular — it helps them deal with the high risk of project failure.
+“Don’t put all your eggs in one basket”.
 Winston Churchill had a striking ability to pursue multiple interleaved projects.

 I prefer entertaining a more nuanced, parameterized model about focusing, with arguments about when and how to engage in coarse-grained multi-tasking.
 I repeatedly struggle with questions like: should I move on this opportunity?
 And if so, when and to what extent?
 Should I drop this project?
 How far can I afford to postpone this project?
 Etc. In this respect, one of the most important qualities I strive to develop in myself and my team is resourcefulness, i.e., extending my resources.
 Then of course there is frugality and productivity.